enoldev/espresso-hyperlane-example/espresso-app/README.md

 #### Rari -> Appchain

-1. Trigger the counter on Rari chain by calling the `sendMessage(...)` function the Appchain's smart contract data:
+1. Trigger the counter on Rari chain by calling the `sendMessage(...)` function with the Appchain's smart contract data:

 ```bash
 cast send <SMART-CONTRACT-ADDRESS-ON-RARI> \